 If you decide to use software to inventory your customer's network, the real trick is choosing an appropriate inventory application from the dozens available.
 There are two things you can do to make the decision easier.

 Earlier I suggested listing the items that are important for you to inventory.
-The first thing you should do is compare your list against the capabilities of the software you're considering.
+The thing you should do is compare your list against the capabilities of the software you're considering.
 If the software doesn't inventory some of the items on your list, then you probably want to keep shopping.
 While you're looking at the software's features, it's also a good idea to look at the types of reports that the software allows you to create.

 My second piece of advice is to check out what people are saying online about the software.
 A couple years ago there was a particular application that was notorious for misidentifying various hardware components.
 Reading reviews from people who purchase the application that you're considering will help to keep you from purchasing faulty software.

 Whether performing an inventory manually or with automated software, taking inventory of a network is not a task to be taken lightly.
-In either case, it is very important to identify the scope of the task at hand before you ever inventory the first PC.
+In either case, it is very important to identify the scope of the task at hand before you ever inventory the PC.

 About the author